How your income affects your child support

 • amount you paid.

-Before we make any changes to your assessment, you may need to consider a number of things.
+Before we make any changes to your assessment, you may need to consider a few things.
 If you got Family Tax Benefit Part A during this time, it may affect this.
 When you call, we’ll help you to understand this too.

 If you’ve got a letter and would like to understand how this issue affects you, please contact the Child Support enquiry line.
 Enter your Child Support ID when prompted.